Probabilistic model predictive safety certification for learning-based control: Related Work

-Compared to previous research using similar model predictive control based safety mechanisms such as \cite{wabersich2018linear,Gurriet2018,Mannucci2018,Bastani2019}, we introduce a probabilistic formulation of the safe set and consider safety in probability for all future times, allowing one to prescribe a desired degree of conservatism.
+Compared to previous research using similar model predictive control-based safety mechanisms such as \cite{wabersich2018linear,Gurriet2018,Mannucci2018,Bastani2019}, we introduce a probabilistic formulation of the safe set and consider safety in probability for all future times, allowing one to prescribe a desired degree of conservatism and address disturbance distributions with unbounded support.
 The proposed method only requires an implicit description of the safe set as opposed to an explicit representation, which enables scalability with respect to the state dimension, while being independent of a particular RL algorithm.